MCP is not dead, it's being misused

 MCP is not dead

 MCP is not dead.
-But the naive architecture that leaves the LLM alone at the controls — choosing the tool, guessing the parameters, triggering execution — deserves the criticism it receives.
+But the naive architecture that leaves the LLM alone at the controls, choosing the tool, guessing the parameters, triggering execution, deserves the criticism it gets.

 At Agora, we build conversational agents for business software publishers who process sensitive data on sovereign infrastructure.

 Entrusting MCP routing to a probabilistic model was never an option.
-Our stack relies on an LLM for understanding, a DSL for routing, dialogs for collection, and MCP for interoperability.
+Our stack relies on an LLM for interpretation, a DSL for routing, dialogs for collection, and MCP for interoperability.

-The result: fewer tokens consumed, reliable actions, protected data, controlled authentication, and a protocol that does what is asked of it — nothing more, nothing less.
+Fewer tokens consumed, reliable actions, protected data, controlled authentication, and a protocol that does what is asked of it: nothing more, nothing less.